Navikansh/AI-Business-Decision-Support-System/README.md

 # Decision-Centric Inventory Allocation Platform

-> *Given a forecast, a budget, and current inventory — where should the next
+> *Given a forecast, a budget, and current inventory, where should the next
 > shipment go, and how confident should we be?*

 This is a decision-support tool, not a prediction pipeline.
 Every module